d-w-moore/irods-dev-orientation/rr.md

 The tests may fail on `vsyscall_reverse_next` due to a regex-fail in the test, but this is ok.

-Sample use is (under bash, putting first line of below into your `~/.bashrc` so you don't have to type it every time:
+Sample use is (under bash, and optionally putting first line of below into your `~/.bashrc` so you don't have to type it every time):

 ```
 export PATH=$HOME/local/bin:$PATH #non-root install only